 At around £150 per session, mediation is much cheaper than going to court to resolve your divorce dispute.

-An impartial mediator will try to help you to reach an agreement with your spouse by listening to your concerns and improving your communication.
+An impartial mediator will listen to you and your ex-partner and help you agree by improving your communication.

-If you’re able to come to an agreement, you can get your divorce solicitor to draw up a financial consent order to make it legally binding.
+If you’re able to come to an agreement, you can get your divorce solicitor to draw up a financial consent order, legally binding the it.

 Divorce court fees